-For more about the benefits of undergraduate research, read “Research, Reflection, and the Road to Grad School” by Rhiannon Koehler, LMU 2012 and currently a Ph.D. student in history at UCLA, which was published on the blog Undergraduate Research in German and European Studies.
+For more about the benefits of undergraduate research, read "Research, Reflection, and the Road to Grad School" by Rhiannon Koehler, LMU 2012, who earned her Ph.D. in history from UCLA in 2018, on the blog Undergraduate Research in German and European Studies.

 Los Angeles – with its multitude of museums, historical societies, historical sites, and archives and libraries – offers a variety of internship opportunities, both paid and unpaid.
 Featured internships include:

 - Getty Foundation Multicultural Undergraduate Internships offer students substantive, full-time work opportunities to undergraduates, exposing them to potential careers in arts and cultural organizations.
 Positions are available at the Getty Center, the Getty Villa, and around 70 other organizations across L.A. (click here for a list of positions).

 - The Wende Museum, a Culver City museum devoted to the preservation of Cold War artifacts and the history of communism in Eastern Europe, offers Collections Internships for enrolled undergraduate and graduate students, including part-time, unpaid, and for-academic-credit positions.

 - The Simon Wiesenthal Center offers the Jack Voorzanger Archival Internship, which enables a student to gain hands-on experience with the SWC archival collections.

 - The Dominguez Rancho Adobe Museum offers unpaid and class credit internships, as well as service learning hours.

 - Internship with Senator Dianne Feinstein